David-Renard/OC-p8-s7/README.md

 `symfony console doctrine:fixtures:load`

+6. Build everything you need by typing in :

+`npm run build`

-6. Your project should now be ready!
+7. Your project should now be ready!

-7. You can use project after running symfony serve -d
+8. You can use project after running `symfony serve -d`

-8. Here is a ROLE_USER account :
+9. Here is a ROLE_USER account :
 * oceanebarb@hotmail.com
 * Ocean84-Barb

-9. Here is a ROLE_ADMIN account :
+10. Here is a ROLE_ADMIN account :
 * xavdu@hotmail.com
 * Xavier75+Dupon